Mughal conquest of Chittagong: Aftermath

 The second stone block inscribed in Persian.

+The Chittagong Hill Tracts frontier region was made a tributary state of Mughal Bengal and a treaty was signed with the Chakma Circle in 1713.
 The conquest ended centuries of fragmented authority under the Arakanese Kingdom and various local powers.
 By incorporating Chittagong into the Mughal Empire, the Mughals established a centralized governance system across the region.
 This administrative restructuring standardized revenue collection, fortified local defenses, and reduced the frequent conflicts and piracy that had long destabilized the area.

 The Mughals and the Portuguese held sway in the following naval battle.
 The conquered territory to the western bank of Kashyapnadi (Kaladan river) was placed under direct imperial administration.
 The name of Chittagong was changed to Islamabad, and it became the headquarters of a Mughal faujdar.
 Bujurg Umid Khan renamed Chittagong as Islamabad after capturing Anderkilla and built a mosque on top of the fort the following year, which is now known as Anderkilla Jame Masjid.
 Above the entrance of the mosque, there are two stone blocks inscribed in Persian.
 The second one translates as 'O Wise!
 You tell the people of the world that the second Kaaba has been established in this world today.
 The date of its establishment is 1078 Hijri.'
 Khan also re-asserted Mughal control over Cooch Behar and Kamarupa.

 The Arakanese tried hard to recapture this region of Bengal, but they were not successful.
 Later, the Mughals built buildings, mosques, and temples in Chittagong.
 After the Mughals took Chittagong, the Portuguese moved to the Ferengi Bazaar in Dhaka.
 Descendants of the Portuguese still reside in these places.